The Essential Lifts of Strength Training

-While there are many components to bodybuilding, 3 of the main essentials are “show”, “performance”, and “”strength”.
-The “show” is how you look on stage, how your physique shows up on a particular day.
+While there are many components to strength training, 3 of the main essentials are “show”, “performance”, and “”strength”.
+The “show” is how you look and perform on stage, how your physique shows up on a particular day.
 The “performance” is would have to do with posing and athleticism.
 And finally “strength” which allows you to lift heavier, breaking down more muscle fibers and building more mass.

 These three elements should allow you to show up prepared for any contest or just look immaculate for the summer.
-Here are 3 exercises for the 3 essentials of bodybuilding.
+Our team at Generation Iron has put together 3 exercises that we consider the 3 essentials of bodybuilding.

 The “Show”: Snatch-Grip High Pull

-Every builder wants to look yolked.
-If not, you’d be doing crossfit.
-Not only do you want the strength and athletic gainz, but you want the sculpted mass look to boot.
+Just about every athlete wants to look big and muscular.
+Not only do you want the strength and athletic performance, but you want the sculpted mass look to boot; you want to look the part.

-The snatch-grip high pull is the perfect exercise for that intimidating larger than life look of a bodybuilder.
-This exercise targets the shoulder pad area of the delts, traps, and mid-back that give you that “don’t f@ck with me” look.
+The snatch-grip high pull is the perfect exercise for that intimidating larger than life look of someone who has been strength training for a long time.
+This exercise targets the shoulder pad area of the delts, traps, and mid-back that give you that thickness in the upper body that you need.

 For the high pull, focus on exploding upwards with the lower body and hips to create upward momentum.
 Then pull the barbell violently toward your neck – anywhere between the nipple line and neck constitutes a high pull.
 Keep the bar close and the elbows high.